Important update from TheSchoolRun

 For community schools, term dates and the timings of the school day are set by the LA (although they can choose their own INSET dates).
 Other types of maintained school have a little more freedom, but have to go through a formal consultation process if they want to change the timings of the school day.

 Day to day, you’re unlikely to notice much difference between the four types of maintained schools, or indeed between maintained and non-maintained schools.
 All types of school (except independent schools) are inspected by Ofsted and have to meet national targets.
-And because all children have to be assessed at the end of Year 2 and Year 6, teaching content tends to be largely similar, even though non-maintained schools don’t have to follow the National Curriculum.
+And because all children have to be assessed at the end of Year 6, teaching content tends to be largely similar, even though non-maintained schools don’t have to follow the National Curriculum.